ibm-cloud-docs/AnalyticsEngine/working-with-hbase.md

 ## Moving data between the cluster and Cloud Object Storage

-If you need to move data in HBase tables between clusters, HBase offers the following export and import utilities:
+HBase cannot work directly with IBM Cloud Object Storage at this time, that is you cannot create an HBase table with Cloud Object Storage as the storage.
+By default, the storage is HDFS.
+However, you can export data from HBase to Cloud Object Storage and import it back again into another cluster with the same HBase table definitions.
+HBase offers the following export and import utilities:

 - **Export Table** set of tools which use MapReduce to scan and copy tables.
 Be aware when copying large data volumes that this method has a direct impact on the region server performance.
   - [Exporting an HBase table from HDFS to Cloud Object Storage](#exporting-an-hbase-table-from-hdfs-to-cloud-object-storage)